Kate-Yayla/Exhibit10-SQLAlchemy-Surfs-Up-/README.md

 ### Overview

-* I have done climate analysis for a trip to Honolulu, Hawaii!
+* I have done the climate analysis for a trip to Honolulu, Hawaii!

 ![surfs-up.png](Images/surfs-up.png)